Cache

 calls.
 To ensure data security, client will not commit file writes to the Metadata Service until data is uploaded to object storage.

-- Disk reliability is crucial to data integrity, if write cache data suffers loss before upload is complete, file data is lost forever.
+With client write cache, data cannot be read by other clients until the async upload completes (when clients read unfinished data, the request will hang until timeout).
+Data might be kept on disk for a significant period of time, disk reliability is crucial to data integrity, if write cache data suffers loss before upload completes, file data is lost forever.
 Use with caution when data reliability is critical.

 - Write cache data by default is stored in